An Application of the $h$-principle to Manifold Calculus: Abstract

 \section{Abstract}

 Manifold calculus is a form of functor calculus that analyzes contravariant functors from some categories of manifolds to topological spaces by providing \emph{analytic approximations} to them.
-In this paper we apply the theory of h-principle to construct several examples of \emph{analytic functors} in this sense.
-When $N$ is a symplectic manifold, we prove that the analytic approximation to the Lagrangian embeddings functor $\mathrm{emb}_{\mathrm{Lag}}(-,N)$ is the totally real embeddings functor $\mathrm{emb}_{\mathrm{TR}}(-,N)$.
-When $M \subseteq \R^n$ is a parallelizable manifold, we provide a geometric construction for the homotopy fiber of $ \emb(M,\R^n) \rightarrow \imm(M,\R^n)$.
-This construction also provides an example of a functor which is itself empty when evaluated on most manifolds but whose analytic approximation is almost always non-empty.
+In this paper, using the technique of the $h$-principle, we show that for a symplectic manifold $N$, the analytic approximation to the Lagrangian embeddings functor $\mathrm{Emb}_{\mathrm{Lag}}(-,N)$ is the totally real embeddings functor $\mathrm{Emb}_{\mathrm{TR}}(-,N)$.
+More generally, for subsets $\A$ of the $m$-plane Grassmannian bundle $\gr(m,TN)$ for which the $h$-principle holds for $\A$-directed embeddings, we prove the analyticity of the $\A$-directed embeddings functor $\emb_{\A}(-,N)$.